Khrizs/Khrizs.github.io/privacy.md

 Our Service may contain links to other websites that are not operated by Us.
 If You click on a third party link, You will be directed to that third party's site.
 We strongly advise You to review the Privacy Policy of every site You visit.
 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

 ## CloudFlare
-To secure our website and to optimize loading times, we use the CloudFlare CDN (content delivery network) which is a service of Cloudflare Inc., 101 Townsend Street, San Francisco, California 94107, USA, hereinafter referred to as "CloudFlare".
+To secure Our website and to optimize loading times, we use the CloudFlare CDN (content delivery network) which is a service of Cloudflare Inc., 101 Townsend Street, San Francisco, California 94107, USA, hereinafter referred to as "CloudFlare".

 By using Our Services, CloudFlare collects statistical data and uses a cookie to deliver their service.
 Data includes: